 Some owners prefer to give their puppy a home-cooked diet; others prefer to give commercially prepared food, such as dry kibble or moist tinned food.
 Dry kibble is pellets of food packed in sealed bags.
 The question that concerns most owners is: ‘how do I choose the best puppy food?’

 The answer isn’t as simple as you expect, because no two organisms react identically to the same foods.
 For example, lamb is used in the diet of dogs with various sensitivities – stomach upsets, skin problems . . . yet some dogs are allergic to lamb and it can cause them to vomit.

-Some dogs do poorly on a high-quality commercial food, and thrive on a low-quality one, the opposite can also be true.
+Some dogs do poorly on high-quality commercial food and thrive on a low-quality one, the opposite can also be true.
 As a rule, however, a dog is more likely to be healthy if he eats quality foods.

 The following is a guide to help you choose a high-quality brand of food, but seek your vet’s or nutritionist’s approval before making a choice on puppy food.

 Some nutrients are more likely to cause allergies or intolerance and should be avoided.
 They are beef, soy, egg, cow’s milk, wheat, corn, and gluten.
 Food allergies usually occur in puppies, but a dog that’s been eating the same food for twelve years can develop an allergy.

 The first group of ingredients should be of an animal protein source.
 Meat meal is dehydrated meat and should be preferred over meat by-products.
 This is because meat by-products include skin, bone, nails . . . all protein, but of low nutritional value.